-As of March 31, 2016 and December 31, 2015, carrying values of deferred selling expenses are P1,129.32 million and P1,082.19 million, respectively (see Note 10 and Note 15).
+As of March 31, 2017, carrying values of deferred selling expenses is P981.67 million (see Note 10 and Note 15).

 Current and noncurrent distinction for deferred selling expenses

 The Group presents current and noncurrent portion of its deferred selling expenses.
 The Group estimates that the current portion pertains to the amount that will be expensed out within one year, with reference to the expected percentage of completion in the following year.
 The portion that is expected to be expensed out more than one year from the balance sheet date is presented under noncurrent assets.